 Imagine a disease that strikes in childhood, leaving children with frequent epileptic seizures, delayed intellectual development and movement that sometimes worsens to the point they are unable to walk and eat.
 These devastating disorders—known as developmental epileptic encephalopathies—are unfortunately real.

-Researchers have long believed that developmental epileptic encephalopathies have a genetic basis, but not all genetic underpinnings have been elucidated until now.
+Researchers have long believed that developmental epileptic encephalopathies have a genetic basis, but their genetic underpinnings have not been fully elucidated until now.
 An international team of researchers has found one underlying genetic cause for this disease: recessive mutations in the gene UDP-glucose 6-dehydrogenase (UGDH).

 In a collaborative effort co-led by Ludger Schöls at the University of Tübingen, the researchers arrived at their answer through a process of genetic detective work.
 The first clue was the knowledge that defects in glycosylation, the process of adding sugar chains to proteins and lipids in the body, can result in symptoms similar to that of developmental epileptic encephalopathies.

 With this in mind, the team proposed that UGDH might play a role in the disease.
 Under normal conditions, the UGDH gene codes for an oxidoreductase enzyme that is involved in the glycosylation process.
-To confirm these suspicions, the team first looked at a Singaporean family of a pair of siblings with developmental epileptic encephalopathy.
-Exome sequencing of two of the siblings revealed they both carried a rare recessive loss-of-function variant of the UGDH gene, stemming from a single missense mutation.
+To confirm these suspicions, the team first looked at a pair of Singaporean siblings with developmental epileptic encephalopathy.
+Exome sequencing of the siblings revealed they both carried a rare recessive loss-of-function variant of the UGDH gene, stemming from a single missense mutation.

 After ten weeks of differentiation, cerebral organoids created from patients’ neural progenitor cells showed marked underdevelopment compared to wildtype or carrier organoids.
 Not only did this study confirm that UGDH mutations behave as loss-of-function alleles, it also demonstrated that cerebral organoids can serve as a ‘disease-in-a-dish’ model.